NewtonKoh/tp/docs/UserGuide.md

 A person can have any number of tags (including 0)
 </div>

+* MONEY_OWED can have a MINIMUM of -10000 and a MAXIMUM of 10000.
+* Maximum total amount you can owe or a person owes you is 10000.

 Examples:

 * `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01 b/15/02/1999`